 4 New Caledonia is considered a non-reciprocal jurisdiction from the 2021 reporting period until further notice (New Caledonia does not receive AIA data).
 Due to the special political circumstances, the AIA with New Caledonia will be handled through the French competent authority.
-5 With report and motion 65/2021 and 85/2021, the of Liechtenstein approved the bilateral activation of AEOI with Georgia, Jamaica, Jordan, Montenegro, Thailand, Uganda as well as Ukraine.
-Provided that the Liechtenstein Parliament approves this government proposal, these countries will be AEOI partner states of Liechtenstein as of the 2022 reporting period.

-With regard to the AEOI partner countries with validity from 01.01.2022, the AEOI Ordinance of Liechtenstein will be issued by the Government of Liechtenstein not before 01.01.2022.
+5 With regard to the AEOI partner countries with validity from 01.01.2022, the AEOI Ordinance of Liechtenstein will be issued by the Government of Liechtenstein on 01.01.2022.

-Within the framework of the AEOI, it is possible for participating states to declare themselves to be "permanent non-reciprocal jurisdictions".
-This means that they will permanently deliver AEOI reports to tax authorities of AEOI partner countries but will not receive such data themselves.
+will permanently deliver AEOI reports to tax authorities of AEOI partner countries but will not receive such data themselves.
 In these cases, Liechtenstein will not provide AEOI reporting to such "permanent non-reciprocal jurisdictions".